Jinyan-Yang/predict_d15N_N/README.md

 Note:

-If one would like to fit the model themselves with other language/platform.
-The data to do the fitting is 'cache/groundDN15.csv'.
+If one would like to fit the model  with other language/platform, the data to do the fitting is 'cache/groundDN15.csv'.